Cebu, Philippines

 Expats, digital nomads and retirees living in Cebu responded:

 "Expats and digital nomads often appreciate the low cost of living in Cebu, as well as the friendly locals and the abundance of activities and attractions.
 They also enjoy the tropical climate and the beautiful beaches.
 On the other hand, some expats and digital nomads may find the traffic and pollution in Cebu to be a bit overwhelming.
-Additionally, the lack of reliable public transportation can be a challenge for those who are not used to it," said one expat living in Cebu.
+Additionally, the lack of reliable public transportation can be a challenge for those who are not used to it," commented one expat who moved to Cebu.

 Get Quote